Santodan/santodan-custom-nodes-comfyui/README.md

     -   **`line by line`**: Treats each line as a separate prompt for batch processing.
     -   **`entire text as one`**: Processes the entire text block as a single prompt, preserving paragraphs.

+### 🗂️ File Management

+The node includes buttons for managing your wildcard files directly from the ComfyUI interface, eliminating the need to manually edit text files.

+-   **Insert Selected:** Insertes the selected wildcard to the text.
+-   **Edit/Create Wildcard:** Opens the content of the wildcard currently selected in the dropdown in an editor, allowing you to make changes and save/create them.
+  - You need to have the `[Create New]` selected in the `wildcards_list` dropdown
+-   **Delete Selected:** Asks for confirmation and then permanently deletes the wildcard file selected in the dropdown.

 ## 📸 Screenshot / Demo

 - Wildcard - Entire Text As One